ClearEyesFullHearts/asyncapi-middleware/README.md

 app.listen(options);
 ```
 This will validate and parse your AsyncAPI file (`myAsyncAPIFile.yaml`), then create a route for each channel with a publish operation defined in that file.
+The validation and parsing of the file is done by [@asyncapi/parser](https://www.npmjs.com/package/@asyncapi/parser).
 This route will validate the parameters of the route and the body of the message with the parameter and payload schemas defined in the file and add them to the `api` property of the request object.
 The validation itself is done by [ajv](https://www.npmjs.com/package/ajv).
 It will then add a "stub" middleware on each route.